OkadaMiki/OkadaMiki/README.md

 <h1>Hi I'm Okada Miki 🍀</h1>
 <p>
   🌸 I am a student in the Web Design course at ECC Computer College.
 I plan to graduate in March 2026.<br>
-  💭 I am aiming to become a front-end engineer, but I am also interested in working in web planning.<br>
-  🤝 I communicate a lot with members of the team so that we can create better products as a team.<br>
+  🤝 I communicate a lot with members of the team so that we can create better products as a team.
-  💪 I also try to properly understand the client's intentions for the quality of the production.
 </p>

 <p align="left">